juliajuliet/edx-wiki-project/entries/Django.md

 # Django

 Django is a web framework written using [Python](/wiki/Python) that allows for the design of web applications that generate [HTML](/wiki/HTML) dynamically.

+Well, there's some text

+TEXTTEXTTEXT